 Remember, before you talk with journalists, prepare.
 It cannot be emphasized enough the importance of the basics.
 Clarify your message and prepare background materials such as the aforementioned fact sheet as well as a corporate briefing sheet, presentations, press releases/references, and a Q&A in Japanese.
 Make sure you or your spokesperson is capable of pleasantly controlling the conversation, being humble and likable — something Japanese highly value.
 If you need a translator, try to designate the same person and train him/her to suit you.
 It is always nice to offer online channels and opportunities when reporters prefer to avoid physical interaction due to sanitary and security reasons.

 Japan is no exception to the hardships hitting most traditional media.
-Social media in Japan, particularly Twitter, Instagram, Facebook, and blogs are an ever-increasing popular platform to use as corporate messaging to influence consumers.
+Social media channels in Japan (particularly Twitter, Instagram, Facebook and blogs) are an ever-increasing means of conveying corporate messaging to influence consumers.
 Japan has approximately 79 million active social media users, over 63% of the population amounting to over 126 million.
 Although not strictly a social media platform, LINE is the most active monthly user platform with over 86 million, followed by YouTube at over 65 million, Twitter at 48 million, and Instagram at over 33 million.

 It has become a common practice these days for companies to invite influencers of these platforms to try their products or services for free.
 Companies facilitate these influencers to create buzz for their products/services while giving the opportunity for influencers to create new content.
 There is, however low it may be, the risk of influencers commenting negatively about the product or service.